kylehodgson/thermo/README.md

 >
 > *Until I get a heat pump.*

-This project came about when I became obsessed with the possibility of infrared heat panels; and was unable to find a way to control them with a thermostat.
+This project came about when I became obsessed with the possibility of infrared heat panels (thanks to [Fully Charged](https://www.youtube.com/watch?v=NNITlK7HW0Q) on YouTube); and was unable to find a way to control them with a thermostat.
 With a nest we could add temperature sensors to different rooms, but that didn't give me the control I wanted.

 ### My setup now